DeclareDesign/randomizr/cran-comments.md

-## Update randomizr to version 0.20.0
+## Update randomizr to version 0.22.0
-* Small bug fixes to random number generation
-* Fixed issue in last submission to CRAN
+* Remove suggests dependency of blockTools per Prof. Ripley email (the package was removed from CRAN)

 ## Test environments
-R version 3.6.1 (2019-07-05) -- "Action of the Toes"
+R version 4.1.2
 * R-devel with win-builder.r-project.org
 * R-release with win-builder.r-project.org.
 * R-oldrelease with win-builder.r-project.org.
-* Linux, Mac OS via Travis
+* Linux, Mac OS via Github Actions

 ## R CMD check results
 There were no ERRORs, WARNINGs, or NOTEs.